 With evidence stacking up that a planned U.S. broadband-wireless service will interfere severely with GPS satellite-navigation receivers in markets from aviation to agriculture, the battle is shifting to how the problem can be mitigated, or avoided altogether.
 At stake is the performance of millions of GPS receivers now in commercial and government use and privately held LightSquared’s $15 billion business plan to parlay its mobile satellite communications service into a nationwide ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "LightSquared Gets Extra Time On GPS Interference Tests".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "LightSquared Gets Extra Time On GPS Interference Tests".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.